John Barton (poet): Career

-Barton has written ten books of poetry.
+Barton has published twelve books of poetry.

 Since 1980 his poems have appeared in seventy-five magazines and thirty anthologies in North America, the United Kingdom, India, and Australia.

 Barton was co-editor of Arc Poetry Magazine from 1990 to 2003.
-He edits The Malahat Review and was poetry editor for Winnipeg's Signature Editions from 2006 5 to 2008.
-He co-founded the Poem of the Year Contest in 1996.
+He edited The Malahat Review from 2004 to 2018 and was poetry editor for Winnipeg's Signature Editions from 2006 5 to 2008.
+He co-founded Arc's Poem of the Year Contest in 1996.
 He was writer-in-residence at the Saskatoon Public Library from September 2008 to May 2008.
 During the 2010/11 academic year, he was writer-in-residence at University of New Brunswick and in the fall 2015 term, at the Memorial University of Newfoundland.
 Additionally he worked as a librarian and editor for five museums in Ottawa between 1986 and 2003.
 He has lived in Victoria, British Columbia since 2004.

 He and Billeh Nickerson co-edited the anthology Seminal: The Anthology of Canada’s Gay Male Poets, published in 2007 by Arsenal Pulp Press.
-In 2012 his Selected Poems were published by Nightwood.
+In 2012, his Selected Poems were published by Nightwood.
+In 2020, The Essential Douglas LePan, which he edited and introduced, won the eLit Award (Gold Category) for Poetry.
+Lost Family: A Memoir was nominated for the Derek Walcott Prize for Poetry in 2021, the same year he was declared a Gay Icon by The Fiddlehead.
+In 2022, he was the main editor of Best Canadian Poetry 2023 for Biblioasis.